 Available Grants for Small Businesses

 There are several organizations that offer grants to small businesses. the Small Business Administration (SBA) is a federal agency that provides counseling and funding opportunities to small businesses.
-SBA grants are available for businesses promoting scientific research, management assistance, and community organizations that support entrepreneurship.
+Small business grants are available for businesses promoting scientific research, management assistance, and community organizations that support entrepreneurship.

 Grants.gov is a database of thousands of grants offered by various government agencies.
 Opportunities are available for companies from a wide range of backgrounds.
 Small businesses located in low-income areas which were severely impacted by the COVID-19 pandemic can qualify for grants like the Shuttered Venue Operators Grant.

-Additionally, for a larger breakdown of other grants available, take a look at this list from the US Chamber.
+Additionally, for a larger breakdown of other grants available, take a look at this list of grants for small businesses.

 While the grant process can be extensive and tedious, securing a grant can go a long way to help reach your business goals.